atulkamble/AviatrixACE/index.md

 If your enterprise security policy requires encryption for data in motion, Aviatrix InsaneMode encryption provides the best and most efficient single instance encryption performance.

+## InsaneMode Benefits
+- **30Gbps IPSEC** Using a single instance from C5 series to the latest C5n series, single instance IPSEC performance reaches up to 30Gbps.
+- **Private Link** InsaneMode connectivity is supported over AWS Peering and AWS Direct Connect.
+- **Stateful Firewall** Aviatrix gateways support stateful firewall for additional security policies, event and packet logging.
+- **Unlimited Routes** Aviatrix gateways have no limit to how many on-prem routes or VPC routes they can have.
+- **Advanced NAT** Advanced NAT function for any packet transforming before and after routing function.

 # Internet Protocol Security (IPsec)
 IPsec (Internet Protocol Security) is a suite of protocols that secure network communication across IP networks.
 It provides security services for IP network traffic such as encrypting sensitive data, authentication, protection against replay and data confidentiality.